-Niavaran Complex (Niāvarān) is a cultural historic palace situated in north of Tehran (Shemiran), Iran.
+Niavaran Complex (Niāvarān) is a historic cultural palace north of Tehran (Shemiran), Iran.
 It consists of several buildings in a wide, flourishing garden, dating back to the Qajar and Pahlavi periods.

-Niavaran Complex, and also Sa’dabad Complex, both were the main governmental center in Pahlavi era, specifically in second Pahlavi period, Mohammad Reza Shah.
+Niavaran Complex and Sa’dabad Complex were the main governmental center in the Pahlavi era, specifically in the second Pahlavi period, Mohammad Reza Shah.

-To get to know more about this cultural historic palace, Niavaran Complex, follow this article from Iran travel guide.
+To learn more about this historic cultural palace, Niavaran Complex, follow this Iran travel guide Center article.

 Overlook of Niavaran Complex

 Accessibility: The nearest station, whether Tehran Metro or any bus and (bus rapid transit network in Iran) BRT stop, is Tajrish.
 To reach Tajrish square, take metro line 1 (color-coded red) or BRT 7 (color-coded dark green) and drop off at Tajrish Square.

 Henceforth, take a taxi to Shahid Bahonar (Niavaran) square.
 From there, you must take 5 minutes of walking to get to the Niavaran Complex.
 Another easiest way is taking an exclusive taxi called Snapp Taxi (Iranian Uber).

 The first half of the year: 9 A.M. to 7 P.M.
 Ticket sales only open until 6 P.M.
 Second half of the year: 9 A.M. to 6 P.M.
 Ticket sales only open until 4 P.M.

 Niavaran Complex is open every day of working days but not on these dates: